Rasonaapo/foundation/README.md

 # JiraJinapor Foundation LBG Website

-A modular, CMS-ready website for the Jiraj Lina Por Foundation, built with Django and Bootstrap.
+A modular, CMS-ready website for the JiraJinapor Foundation LBG, built with Django and Bootstrap.
 Empowering communities through education, health initiatives, and preservation of cultural heritage.

 ---